Federico-Ciuffardi/CIOSU/README.md

 # CIOSU
-Cisco IOS Utilities, includes:
+Cisco IOS Utilitie

 ### Serial
-Used for configuring your cisco device trough the serial port.
+CIOSU provides a console to configure a cisco device trough the serial port.

 **Features:**

-* **Controled pasting:**  each line is pasted one at the time so it avoids common pasting  problems when doing it through serial port
+* **Controled pasting:**  Pasting speed is controlled to prevent common pasting problems that could arise when using the serial port.
-* **Waits for the input further options to keep pasting:** useful when a large configuration text is pasted that includes commands like "license accept end user agreement" that asks [yes/no]: and there are other commands left to paste after this one without this the commands left are pasted as answers  to  [yes/no]: making them useless
+* **Waits for the user input on the commands that require it**
 * **List of serial ports available on the preferences**
-* **Paste cancel:** if you press CTRL+C when pasting it will stop
+* **Cancel the Paste:** if you press CTRL+C when pasting it will stop
 * **DEL working properly**

 ### Compare
-Utility for comparing a current configuration with a target configuration (must have the same format as the show running/startup commands of the Cisco IOS).
+Utility to compare two configurations (with the same format as the show running/startup commands of the Cisco IOS).

 **Color code:**